-The decrease in net income of this period compared to the same period last year is mainly due to recognition of gain in fair value of investment properties in 2019 discussed above.
+The increase in net income of this period compared to the same period last year is mainly due to profitable outcome of power operations.

 Non-controlling interest represents non-controlling stockholders' share in the net income or loss of 2Big Philippines Inc. and subsidiaries and Philippine Hydro Electric Ventures, Inc. and a subsidiary.
-The fluctuation in this account is tied-in to the operating results and to the Group's overall ownership in these subsidiaries.
+The fluctuation in this account is tied-in to the operating results and to their overall ownership in these subsidiaries.